The Storm (American band): 1992–1993: Dissolution and aftermath

 A second album, Eye of the Storm, was recorded for Interscope Records in 1993 but never released by Interscope.
 The previous year, the label — founded by Iovine (a producer, who began his career as a sound engineer for John Lennon and Bruce Springsteen) and Hill (noted for his success producing the hard rock bands Ratt and Winger) as a rock label — had struck a deal to distribute releases by Death Row Records.
 Hits by Dr. Dre and Snoop Dogg convinced the label to shift its focus from mainstream rock to gangsta rap.
 Eye of the Storm was eventually issued by the UK independent label Music for Nations in Europe, Avex Trax (Bareknuckle) in Japan and Miramar Records in the US.
 The album also appears on the iTunes Music Store with the release date of 1995.

 Despite the eventual release of Eye of the Storm, the individual band members had moved on to other things.
 Rolie played briefly with Abraxas Pool (with most of the original Santana members – himself, Chepito Areas, Michael Carabello and Michael Shrieve – as well as Neal Schon and Alphonso Johnson), before embarking on a solo career and subsequently joining Ringo Starr in his All Starr Band.
 Valory and Smith went on to a reformed Journey.
 Wikso went on to play with David Lee Roth, Foreigner, Richie Sambora, Gregg Rolie, Eddie Money, Creedence Clearwater Revisited and the Steve Miller Band, among others.
 Chalfant, who sounded very much like Perry, worked briefly with the reformed Journey, but was eventually replaced by Perry himself.
 Chalfant and Ramos formed another band called Two Fires, which released three albums, and later pursued solo careers, Chalfant singing lead vocal in The Alan Parsons Project and the Kansas City AOR-based band Shooting Star.

-Beginning in late 1999, Rolie and Wikso co-produced a solo CD for Rolie called Roots, released in 2001 by 33rd Street Records in the US and Sanctuary Records in Europe, and have since toured together as part of the Gregg Rolie Band, which also includes Michael Carabello, Adrian Areas, Kurt Griffey, Alphonso Johnson and Wally Minko.
+In late 1999, Rolie and Wikso co-produced a solo album for Rolie called Roots, released in 2001 by 33rd Street Records in the US and Sanctuary Records in Europe, and have since toured together as part of the Gregg Rolie Band.
+This group also includes Michael Carabello, Adrian Areas, Kurt Griffey, Alphonso Johnson and Wally Minko.
 Wikso occasionally works with REO Speedwagon guitarist Dave Amato and Styx bass guitarist Ricky Phillips.